-‘Brogrammers,’ ‘hogrammers,’ and the gender gap in college computer courses
+‘Brogrammers,’ ‘hogrammers,’ and the gender gap

 A small California college has bolstered women’s representation in computer sciences, but tech industry bias persists

 [Editor's note: This piece was originally published in 2012.
 At the time, a large number of readers agreed that the gender gap existed.
 We thought the story worth a re-post to ask you if you thought any and/or enough progress has been made in closing this gender gap.
 Is this even still a problem?
 Weigh in through comments, email me at firstname.lastname@example.org, or find me @eSN_Meris on Twitter.]

 The rise of the brash, stylish, computer-geek-turned-cool-guy known simply as a “brogrammer” among popular technology startups threatens to further alienate women from enrolling in computer science courses, where for years they have been vastly underrepresented, higher-education officials said.

 Mainstreaming of the label “brogrammer”—a combination of bro and programmer—began among technology companies appealing to recent college graduates who are experts at writing computer code.
 It has since seeped into higher education, where students said it has reinforced the archetype of a tech-savvy student ready for post-graduation life in the technology industry: A man.